School of Medicine

 Linda M. Graham, MD

-Assistant Dean for Research Education, Cleveland Clinic Lerner College of Medicine
+Assistant Dean for Research Education for Cleveland Clinic Lerner College of Medicine

 In 2002, the university and Cleveland Clinic entered into a landmark agreement to form the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University, with the first students matriculating in 2004.
-The "College Track" is a program within the Case Western Reserve University School of Medicine.
-The Cleveland Clinic serves as an outstanding teaching site for all medical students in the School of Medicine, in addition to being the site for pre-clerkship education in the College Track.
+The "College Program" is a program within the Case Western Reserve University School of Medicine.
+Cleveland Clinic serves as an outstanding clinical teaching site for all medical students in the School of Medicine, in addition to being the site for pre-clerkship education in the College Program.

-Cleveland Clinic was founded in 1921 by four Case Western Reserve faculty members, three of whom are counted among the alumni of the Case School of Medicine.
-Cleveland Clinic’s main campus, where much of the activity associated with the program will occur, is located on 180 acres adjacent to the Case Western Reserve campus.
+Cleveland Clinic was founded in 1921 by four Case Western Reserve faculty members, three of whom are counted among the alumni of the Case School of Medicine, with a vision of providing outstanding patient care based upon the principles of cooperation, compassion and innovation.
+Cleveland Clinic’s main campus, where much of the activity associated with the program occurs, is located near the Case Western Reserve campus.

 The MetroHealth System is one of the largest, most comprehensive health care providers in Northeast Ohio, caring for people in and around Greater Cleveland for more than 170 years.
 This academic health care system is committed to the communities it serves by saving lives, restoring health, promoting wellness, and providing outstanding, lifelong care that is accessible to all.